 In more serious cases, treatment includes:

-Intravenous fluids and electrolytes to treat and correct dehydration and electrolyte imbalances.
-This also dilutes glucose and acid levels and helps to flush ketones out of the body.
+Intravenous fluids and electrolytes to treat and correct dehydration and electrolyte imbalances, fluids dilute glucose and acid levels and helps to flush ketones out of the body.

 Regular monitoring of blood glucose, blood chemistry, electrolytes and urine for ketones.